KabalMcBlade/Vesper/README.md

 - ECS core
 - Latest Vulkan API
 - Automatically support bindless and standard binding resource (textures and buffers)
+- Phong opaque pipeline render system
-- Opaque pipeline render system (for now just this)
+- Phong transparent pipeline render system
-- Push constant and specialization constant support integrated
+- Push constant (pre allocated layout of 128 byte) and specialization constant support integrated
+- PushConstants function allow to inject pushconstant without re-bidning the global or bindless pipeline
-- Extendable render pipeline
+- Extendable render pipeline (see Viewer using CustomOpaqueRenderSystem and CustomTransparentRenderSystem which use PushConstant per object with no additional binding)
+- Skybox support (no-hdr only for now)

 ## Screenshots